 She was puzzled why despite the massive dose, my potassium was still very low.
 She later found out that I was spilling it in my urine.

 I was then transferred from my room to the telemetry and was given the concentrated form of potassium.
 They said it was very dangerous and could cause heart failure.
 Oh my arm felt like it was burning!
-My sister Joy who was with me in the room said that I was groaning the whole time but I don’t remember it.
+Joy who was with me in the room said that I was groaning the whole time but I don’t remember it.
 Thank God for selective memory because that experience was very traumatic.

 When my blood potassium went up to 4.2 mEq/L, my doctor sent me home.
 She said, “Try not to move a lot.
 You’re not allowed to sweat because you can lose potassium by sweating.
 We don’t want that to happen.”

-Anyway, another test was made – MRI with contrast dye.
+Few days later, another test was made – MRI with contrast dye.
 I’ve seen that procedure done on tv before.
 I thought that the reason why they put headphones to the patient before placing him inside the tube was to relax him with soothing music.
 So when they placed the headphone, I was surprised to hear the voice of the radiologist.
 “Don’t move.
 Hold your breath for 5 seconds.
 Relax.
 15 seconds.
 Relax.
 20 seconds.
 Relax.”
 In my mind I thought,”You mean there’s no music?!”

 They found a tumor in my right adrenal gland.
 I was confined to the hospital again and more tests were made.
 They collected my urine within a 24 hour period.
 Then I was asked to stand for three hours (yes, that’s right, three hours!) before they drew out a blood sample.
 They said that what they we’re looking for was affected by position.
 Ok, I guess.